may01/tx_processr/README.md

 - Consider avoiding the use of `InputTransaction` for CSV parsing as it's currently being used to handle whitespace.
 - A wrapper should be created to manage senders of channels, grouping `Account` tasks with their respective accounts.
 The wrapper can manage the senders more efficiently.
 - several TODO's are left in the code for improvement
+- Additional logging should be added for error cases

 ## Unsafe Code / Security

 - No unsafe code is used in this project.
+- When an error occurs, the system skips the current transaction but does **not** cause the system to fail.

 ## Efficiency